-People are often unsure about word usage when discussing or studying Aboriginal peoples.
-Because Indigenous peoples have been named by their colonizers and have had derogatory descriptors applied to them as a result of racism and stereotyping, it is important that terms are used accurately and in the appropriate context.
+Indigenous peoples have been named by their colonizers and have had derogatory descriptors applied to them as a result of racism and stereotyping, so it is important that terms are used accurately and in the appropriate context.
 Accurate language empowers Indigenous peoples and validates their experiences, perspectives, beliefs, and histories.
 Using appropriate terminology also avoids the misunderstandings that can arise from inaccurate word usage.

 There is no single vocabulary to refer to Indigenous peoples in the Americas.
 Usage varies from country to country, region to region, and among Indigenous peoples themselves.
-In Canada, the terms “Aboriginal” and “Native” are both used, although “Native” is now used less often and “Aboriginal” is more common.
+In Canada, the terms “Aboriginal” and “Indigenous” are both used, although “Aboriginal” is now used less often and “Indigenous” is more common.
 In the United States, “American Indian” and “Native American” are used.
-The term “Indigenous,” which the United Nations popularized in the 1970s, was once used only by academics and non-governmental organizations, but is now becoming the preferred term in Canada within all sectors and by Indigenous peoples themselves.
 Terms that originated as legal definitions – such as “status Indian” – are still necessary in Canada because that is the language used in legislation and courts of law.
-Whenever possible, identify people by their specific identities (e.g., “Cree painter Allen Sapp” or “Mohawk athlete Waneek Horn-Miller”) and identify nations by the names they use in their own languages, as many Aboriginal peoples now prefer those designations (e.g., Kwakwaka’wakw instead of the former Kwakiutl).
+Whenever possible, identify people by their specific identities (e.g., “Cree painter Allen Sapp” or “Mohawk athlete Waneek Horn-Miller”) and try whenever possible to identify Indigenous nations by the names they use in their own languages, as many Indigenous peoples now prefer those designations (e.g., Kwakwaka’wakw instead of the former Kwakiutl).

 In Canada, three distinct peoples are recognized in the Constitution: Indians, Métis, and Inuit.